anfperez/Rails-Challenge-Superhero-App/angela_readme.md

 REST: When we build Rails apps, we build apps that are "RESTful" in nature.
 REST stands for representation state transfer.
 If you're learning about REST for the first time, try to keep the following things in mind:
 * RESTFUL applications are lightweight, maintainable, and scalable.
-* representations: a RESTFUL app identifies resources and provices access to those resources.
-* messages: the client and server will talk to each other via messages.
-There is an HTTP request body, which also contains metadata about about the message itself.
-* URIs: each resource must have at least one URI (Uniform Resource Identifier).
-* Request/Response Cycle:
-Form/Form Helper
-ActiveRecord
-Validations

 ## Tasks